SCRN-VRC/SVM-Face-and-Object-Detection-Shader/README.md

 ## Overview
 <img src="SVM.png" align="middle" width="3000"/>

-A 160x90 camera input is convereted into black and white with the gradient extracted.
+A 160x90 camera input is converted into black and white with the gradient extracted.
 A 64x64 sliding window is applied with a stride of 4 pixels.
 HOG features are extracted by binning by the magnitude of the gradient according to the direction of the gradient into 8 bins.
 The features are normalized to account for differences in lighting and stretched out into a bigger texture to reduce the number of conditional moves and texture reads.
 The radial basis function (RBF) kernel is applied to each of the 1568 features per 64x64 image block and the support vectors.
 At the end, classification is done by doing the summation of all RBF calculations per 64x64 image block.

 ## Problems